-- Bed Bath & Beyond: This is a simple tinsel wreath, but it gives a lot of pop to your holiday decor of pink.
+- Target: This is a simple tinsel wreath, but it gives a lot of pop to your holiday decor of pink.
 It costs about $16.

 - Michaels: DIY with 24-piece 2.5" pale pink ornament balls (around $15) and 12-piece bubblegum pink ornament balls (around $20) to make an ornament ball wreath.
 Attach them to a foam wreath in whatever size you need.

 Pink Table Centerpieces

 Adding a touch of pink to your Christmas table centerpiece is easy.
 You may choose to go all out with lots of pink or prefer a soft subtle pink centerpiece.